Nine simple car etiquette rules

-Until such time as in-car etiquette becomes part of the driver training curriculum, we’ve put together a basic guide to being a more polite passenger (we’ll talk about how to be a more considerate driver in a future column).
+Until such time comes, we’ve put together a basic guide to in-car etiquette and being a more polite passenger (and we’ve also put together a guide on how to be a polite driver).

 This is probably the best known example of in-car etiquette, and the one on which most people agree.
 You just don’t touch another person’s stereo.

 If a car is like a nightclub, then the driver is the DJ.
 You wouldn’t walk up to the decks in a club and start spinning your own tunes under the DJ’s nose.
-Or if you did, you’d be getting fairly well-acquainted with the bouncers shortly thereafter.
+Or if you did, you’d be getting fairly well-acquainted with the bouncers.

 The same rules apply in a car that’s not yours.
 Unless your driver has spoken those magic words, ‘feel free to change the music’, then you don’t touch.